Ege-Cakar/letsNotMeet/README.md

 - Test the interface without connecting to your real calendar
 - Add simulated participants to test group scheduling
 - Experiment with different availability patterns

+This is left-over from development but I didn't see a reason to take it out for now.
+Might remove it in the future.

 ## Privacy Notes